moiman100/rsp_data_visualizing/README.md

 1. stop the container
 2. `npm install <module>`
-3. Rebuild the container `docker-compose up --build`
+3. Rebuild the container `docker-compose up --build -V`

 To just start the container: `docker-compose up`.